 My family recently returned from a Big Bear Snow Play weekend getaway.
-Even with coastal temps in the 60s and 70s, we enjoyed near-freezing temperatures in Big Bear that allowed for a snow-covered ski resort, bundled up evening walk through the Village, and late-night warm ups with hot chocolate by the fire.
-Explore California’s wintry mountains in Big Bear, California.
+Even with coastal temps in the 60s and 70s, we enjoyed near-freezing temperatures in Big Bear that allowed for a snow-covered ski resort, bundled up evening walk through the Village and late-night warm-ups with hot chocolate by the fire.
+Explore California’s wintry mountains in Big Bear Lake, California with kids.

 Big Bear Snow Play & Family-Friendly Winter Activities